 The values derived from applying these techniques are significantly affected by the underlying assumptions used concerning both the amounts and timing of future cash flows and the discount rates.
-The valuation of investments at fair value through profit or loss is as described in note 5.
+The valuation of investments at fair value through profit or loss is as described in note 4.

-Notes to the Financial Statements (Continued) Year ended February 28, 2019
+Notes to the Financial Statements (Continued) Year ended February 29, 2020 (expressed in United States dollars unless otherwise stated)

-17. Fair value of financial instruments (continued)

-(a) Accounting classifications and fair values:
+- 17. Fair value of financial instruments (continued) - (a) Accounting classifications and fair values: